abhi1994j/cpeoject/src/Acknowledgement.md

 " Hello viewers, I am Abhishek Chjatterjee.
-So here we created React-js Project under guidence Raju Sir.
-We means me and my two batchmates Pallab Mondal and Souvik Mukherjee we both collaborately created this project.
-So basically We  created a university Website using json-server,concuurently, axios etc, so if u want to run the code just type in the terminal(ctrl + " ` ") 'npm run dev' then Enter "
+So here we have created a react application under the guidance of Raju sir.
+With the help of Pallab Mondal and Souvik Mukherjee we together created this project.
+So basically it is a website for the University where all the user's data are stored as a json using json server using json-server,concuurently, axios etc.In honour to start the application you have to run the comment in the terminal(ctrl + " ` "), just type 'npm run dev' then Enter "